Please send enquiries to: Mrs Deborah Rock (SENCO) DRock@WillenhallPrimary.org.

 Both schools employ professionals such as Speech and Language Therapists, an Educational Psychologist and professionals from outside agencies such as the Complex Communication Team.
 These professionals will work closely with teachers and teaching assistants to advise on the teaching and learning for pupils with SEND.

 We offer mentoring, counselling and play therapy to pupils with specific social, mental or emotional health difficulties.
 We employ an Educational Psychologist to deliver Cognitive Behaviour Therapy (CBT).
 Both schools have private speech and language therapists.
-WP also has NHS speech therapists.
+WPP also has NHS speech therapists.

 Both schools will make every effort to supply any equipment a child may need in school.
 E.g. pencil grips, sit fit cushions, sloping writing boards etc. Outside agencies will provide other equipment such as wheelchairs, standing frames etc.